 - Connect to your site via FTP

-- Navigate to your wp-content folder and rename the plugin folder to something like plugins_deactivated
+- Navigate to your app folder and rename the plugin folder to something like plugins_deactivated

 Once you have done that, all your plugins will be deactivated.
 Try reloading your site and see if that fixed the problem.